Japanese Katsu Curry is our favourite Asian comfort food to cook at home because it reminds us of tasty memories eating our way around Tokyo.

 - Stir the cornstarch with the water to make a slurry, and add it to the curry sauce.
 Stir until the sauce is thickened, then stir in the remaining butter.
 Taste for seasoning and add additional salt to taste if needed.

-Japanese Katsu Curry Recipe Cooking Tips
+Japanese Katsu Curry Recipe Tips

 This traditional Chicken Curry Katsu recipe is quick and easy to make at home.